-$$C{i,t} = f(X{i,t}) + \varepsilon, \tag{3}$$
+$$C{i,t} = f(X{i,t}) + \varepsilon, \qquad (3)$$

-where X is a vector of surface reflectance and temperature estimates, ε is error in the estimates produced by f() applied to X, subscript i denotes the pixel's location in space, indexed by pixel, and t refers to its location in time, indexed by year.
-Continuous measurements, such as percent cover and surface reflectance, are robust to changes in resolution (Gao et al. 2006, Feng et al. 2013); although the data were derived from Landsat; the model makes no specification of scale and thus may be calibrated and applied at arbitrary, even different, resolutions between those of Landsat (30 m) and MODIS (250 m).

-To estimate tree cover at 30-m resolution in 2000 and 2005, MODIS-based, 250-m tree cover estimates were overlaid on rescaled Landsat surface reflectance layers in each year, and a joint sample of cover and reflectance variables was drawn to generate a training dataset for each Landsat scene in each epoch (Figure 5).
-(Throughout this section, we refer to the data used to estimate model parameters as "training" data, and we refer to data whose accuracy is assumed as "reference" data.)
+where X is a vector of surface reflectance and temperature estimates, $\varepsilon$ is error in the estimates produced by f() applied to X, subscript i denotes the pixel's location in space, indexed by pixel, and t refers to its location in time, indexed by year.
+Continuous measurements such as percent cover and surface reflectance are robust to changes in resolution (Gao et al. 2006, Feng et al. 2013).
+Although the data were derived from Landsat, the model makes no specification of scale and thus may be calibrated and applied at arbitrary, even different, resolutions between those of Landsat (30 m) and MODIS (250 m).
+To estimate tree cover at 30 m resolution in 2000 and 2005, MODISbased, 250 m tree cover estimates were overlaid on rescaled Landsat surface reflectance layers in each year, and a joint sample of cover and reflectance variables was drawn to generate a training dataset for each Landsat scene in each epoch (Figure 5).
+Throughout this section, data used to estimate model parameters is referred to as "training" data, and data whose accuracy is assumed is referred to as "reference" data.

 The model was thus fit locally to each scene of the Landsat tiling system of WRS-2 in each epoch.
 The model was fit using the CubistTM regression tree algorithm and applied using CubistSAM, an open-source parser for Cubist (Quinlan 1993).
-Except for an allowance for extrapolation within the range [0,100], our application of regression trees was standard (i.e., neither sample boosting or bagging nor ensemble "random forests" or "committee models" were employed).
-Cubist - as well as regression trees in general - has been found to provide accurate estimates of percent-scale land cover attributes in numerous studies (e.g., Sexton et al. 2006, 2013a).
-Because regression trees can over-fit the data and there are often few data points at the extremes of the range of the response variable (e.g., tree cover), Cubist gives an option for either estimating within the range of the response variable at each node (the default) or extrapolating within a specified range.
+Except for an allowance for extrapolation within the range [0,100], our application of regression trees was standard.
+Cubist, as well as regression trees in general, has been found to provide accurate estimates of percent-scale land cover attributes in numerous studies (e.g., Sexton et al. 2006, 2013a).
+Because regression trees can over-fit the data and there are often few data points at the extremes of the range of the response variable (e.g., tree cover), Cubist gives an option for either estimating within the range of the response variable at each node (default) or extrapolating within a specified range.
 To avoid over-fitting to the sometimes small samples at terminal nodes with extreme cover values, we allowed for extrapolation within the range of 0-100% tree cover.
-The fitted model was then applied to the original, 30-m Landsat data in order to estimate tree cover at the Landsat spatial resolution.
+The fitted model was then applied to the original 30 m Landsat data in order to estimate tree cover at the Landsat spatial resolution.

-3.1.2.1.2 Training data
+2.2.2.2.
+Training Data

 "Training" tree-cover data for model fitting were derived primarily from the 250-m MODIS VCF Tree Cover layer (DiMiceli et al. 2011) from 2000-2005.
 Random errors (i.e., those which were not systematic, e.g., bias) were minimized by using the six-year median of cover for each pixel.
-Land-cover changes between 2000 and 2005 were removed by calculating the standard deviation of annual tree cover estimates for each pixel over that interval and removing pixels in the top 10% of the distribution of standard deviations of each Landsat scene.
+Land cover changes between 2000 and 2005 were removed by calculating the standard deviation of annual tree cover estimates for each pixel over that interval and removing pixels in the top 10% of the distribution of standard deviations of each Landsat scene.
 Because only six years of MODIS VCF data were available, we used the median, which is a better representation of central tendency than the mean in small samples such as the six values of cover from 2000-2005.